 Whether you like it or not, those nine months are the time for you to focus on your health to keep your baby healthy.
 So despite all the food cravings you experience, it is important for you to consume the right diet, rich in all the essential nutrients to ensure that your baby gets the right food.

-Eggs are a storehouse of folate, iron and protein which are absolutely necessary for the overall development of your little one in your womb.
-This power food is comparatively cheap and an easy access to all the choline that your baby needs for the development of a healthy nervous system .
+Eggs are a storehouse of folate, iron, and protein which are absolutely necessary for the overall development of your little one in your womb.
+This power food is comparatively cheap and easy access to all the choline that your baby needs for the development of a healthy nervous system.
 For those who usually go for only the egg-whites, here’s a point to note: choline is present in the yolk, so it is imperative that you eat the yolks too.

 Sweet potatoes are rich in various nutrients such as vitamin B6, potassium, vitamin C, iron, copper, beta-carotene and is full of fiber.
-The benefits of adding sweet potatoes in your diet is that your baby would get all the vitamin A it needs, for the healthy development of its eyes, bones and skin, from the conversion of the beta-carotenes to vitamin A, which happens in your body.
+The benefits of adding sweet potatoes in your diet are that your baby would get all the vitamin A it needs, for the healthy development of its eyes, bones, and skin, from the conversion of the beta-carotene to vitamin A, which happens in your body.

 Lean beef and pork are excellent sources of proteins, iron and the Vitamin B cluster.
 While proteins help in the development of your baby’s muscles and iron helps in the overall development of your little one and increases your red blood cell count, vitamin B6 helps in the development of the baby’s body tissues and brain and eases you out on your morning sickness.
 Vitamin B12 works on the maintenance of a healthy nervous and circulatory system.

 For your daily morning dose of vitamin C, folate and potassium, have a glass of fresh orange juice and brighten up your day.
 Go for orange juice that is fortified with vitamin D as it is responsible for increasing the blood flow in the placenta.